biprajit163/Rick_and_Morty-Collectibles/README.md

     - I overcame this by using card Id.
 I set a data type attribute to each card class and gave it the card Id.
 So when I click the card I want to remove it would remove that unique card.

+## Installation
+To install this project fork this repository and use git clone to get started.

 ## Credit
 - Card flip animation: I used Tyler Pots Youtube video and github repo to learn how to do the card flip effect.
     - Youtube: https://www.youtube.com/watch?v=QGVXmoZWZuw&t=467s&ab_channel=TylerPotts